Part 1: Basic Structures & Elements

 • • Makes elements available to be changed in the email editor

-• • Required to use the next two attributes
+• • Required to use editable-fields and editable-styles attributes

 • editable-fields

-• • Lets you specify which fields should be editable and which should be locked
+• • Lets you specify which fields should be editable, those not included will be uneditable when editable-fields attribute is set

 • editable-styles